The California Reich

-The California Reich was a 1975 documentary film on a group of neo-Nazis in Los Angeles, San Francisco and Tracy, California, USA.
+The California Reich is a 1975 documentary film on a group of neo-Nazis in Los Angeles, San Francisco and Tracy, California.
 They were members of the National Socialist White People's Party, another name for the American Nazi Party that was started by George Lincoln Rockwell.
-The film received a nomination at the 1976 Academy Awards in the Best Documentary category.
-It was also screened at the 1976 Cannes Film Festival, but wasn't entered into the main competition.
+It was screened at the 1976 Cannes Film Festival, but wasn't entered into the main competition.
+It was also nominated for the Academy Award for Best Documentary Feature.

 The film featured scenes with Jewish Defense League (JDL) leader Irv Rubin confronting American neo-Nazis.

 The documentary was "unofficially sanctioned by the Nazis and The Jewish Anti-Defamation League finds it too mild in its condemnation."

 Production

 According to a report in The New York Times the journalist, John J. O'Connor, the two filmmakers "Spent more than a year with the neo-Nazis before cameras were allowed to record families and rituals."
 The filmmakers were quoted in the same article that they "Wanted to show the Nazis as members of our society, not as human monsters, but the people next door."

 The documentary borrows its style from the French film movement Cinema Vérité where narration was absent through the film and they let the subjects speak for themselves.